Sugar and sugar syrup

 Silver Spoon Truvia (Stevia)

 1/3 spoon = 1 spoon of sugar.
 Harder to dissolve in water than Green Canderel and seems to benefit from being warmed.
-Produces a clear liquid with slight straw yellow hue that looks like sugar syrup.
+Produces a clear liquid with a slight straw yellow hue that looks like sugar syrup.
 Foams when shaken.

 Sugar, the good, the bad and the ugly